Get your home holiday-ready 🎄 SEE ALL IDEAS

 Types of Septic Tank Treatments

 There are several types of septic tank treatments, including inorganic acids or alkalis, hydrogen peroxide, organic solvents, and biological additives.
-However, some of these treatment types have been shown to be damaging to septic systems and may even be banned by your local government due to the potential pollution of nearby groundwater or degradation of soil content.
+However, some of these treatment types have been shown to be damaging to septic systems and may even be banned by your local government due to the their potential to pollute nearby groundwater or degrade the soil.
 Because of these potential hazards, it is important to understand the differences between the treatment types.

 Inorganic Acids or Alkalis